Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Introduction and Motivation

 The components $\chi_i$ of the VVMF have a series expansion in terms of $q=e^{2\pi i\tau}$ of the form: \be \chi_i(\tau)=q^{\alpha_i}\sum a_{i,n}q^n \ee A VVMF will be called {\em admissible} if $a_{0,0}=1$ and $a_{i,n}\in \IZ^+$ for all $i,n$.
 This is a necessary but not sufficient condition for them to correspond to a sum over descendants under a chiral algebra.

+Historically, the classification of admissible VVMFs was addressed using two distinct approaches: Modular Linear Differential Equations \cite{Mathur:1988na, Mathur:1988gt} and Bantay-Gannon theory \cite{Bantay:2005vk, Bantay:2007zz}.
+The former approach works particularly well in low rank and low Wronskian index $\ell$, and registered a striking success by completely classifying all rank-2 RCFT with $\ell=0$ \footnote{Three decades later, this classification was rigorously shown in \cite{Mason:2018} to be complete.
+The classification for rank 3 and $\ell=0$ was completed in \cite{Das:2022uoe}.}.
+In this approach, no a priori data regarding modular representations or exponents is required.
+On the other hand, Bantay-Gannon theory starts with representation theory, namely the classification of modular data -- a representation of $\rm SL(2,\mathbb{Z})$ specified by its $S$ and $T$ matrices -- and with some additional physical inputs, constructs VVMFs that transform in that representation.
+Hybrid approaches have also been considered, for example in \cite{Bantay:2010uy, Cheng:2020srs, Govindarajan:2025rgh, Govindarajan:2025jlq}.

+In \cite{Chandra:2018pjq} it was shown that for the two-character case, it is actually enough to find all solutions of the simplest MLDEs, namely the ones with $\ell=0,2,4$, subject to certain integrality properties and take their linear combinations to generate $\ell=6r, 6r+2, 6r+4$ for all $r>0$.
+These solutions are classified, and are referred to as quasi-characters.
+The price one pays in this approach is that most quasi-characters are not themselves admissible because some of their coefficients are typically negative integers.
+However, well-chosen linear combinations of quasi-characters can be admissible.
+Moreover some of them were shown in \cite{Chandra:2018ezv} to describe genuine RCFTs.
+Thus the problem of classifying admissible rank-2 VVMFs becomes one of determining which linear combinations of quasi-characters are admissible.
+This, in turn, requires us to understand the nature of the negative coefficients of quasi-characters, the main goal of the present work.

-Quasi-characters are several infinite families of VVMF.
-They were adapted in \cite{Chandra:2018pjq} from an infinite family of solutions to a Modular Linear Differential Equation (MLDE) discussed by Kaneko and Zagier \cite{KZ} and in subsequent works by Kaneko et al \cite{KK, Kaneko:On}, motivated by the application to supersingular curves.
-However their adapted version turns out to be a useful tool in understanding admissible characters for rational conformal field theory.
-In this context they are characterised by a weaker requirement than admissibility: integrality of the coefficients $a_{i,n}$ is still required, but they need not all be positive.
-Also we no longer insist on $a_{0,0}=1$, so there only has to exist {\em some} overall normalisation that makes the coefficients integral.
-Thus quasi-characters are non-admissible on their own and do not describe CFT characters.
+Rank-2 quasi-characters were adapted in \cite{Chandra:2018pjq} from an infinite family of solutions to a Modular Linear Differential Equation (MLDE) studied in \cite{KZ, KK, Kaneko:On}, motivated by certain mathematical applications.
+As MLDE solutions, they are characterised by a weaker requirement than admissibility: integrality of the coefficients $a_{i,n}$ is still required, but they need not all be positive.
+Also we no longer insist on $a_{0,0}=1$, instead there only has to exist {\em some} overall normalisation that makes the coefficients integral.
+Thus (barring a small number of cases), quasi-characters are non-admissible on their own and do not describe CFT characters.
 However, as was argued in \cite{Chandra:2018pjq}, they form a linear basis for admissible characters of arbitrary Wronskian index.
-Hence they are an extremely useful construction, and our purpose in the present work is to study and derive some of their intriguing aspects.